MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/xpsrassvc/nf-xpsrassvc-ixpsrasterizationfactory2-createrasterizer.md

 #### - dpiY [in]

 Dots per inch which is applied to y dimension of the rasterized output bitmap.

-#### - **ppIXpsRasterizer [out, optional]

-This parameter points to a location into which the method writes a pointer to the <a href="https://msdn.microsoft.com/1ef99120-2b3b-45aa-bcf7-16bcb9656089">IXpsRasterizer</a> interface of the newly created XPS rasterizer object.
-If the method fails, it writes <b>NULL</b> to this location and returns an error code.

 ## -returns